 By Isaiah Mouw, CAPP, LEED Green Associate

-Isaiah Mouw, CAPP, LEED Green Associate, is a member of IPI’s Sustainability Committe and a general manager for Republic Parking System.
+Isaiah Mouw, CAPP, LEED Green Associate, is a general manager for Republic Parking System and a member of IPI’s Sustainability Committee.
 He can be reached at email@example.com or 502.574.1497.